 In 2006, I enrolled in a pottery class at the Minnetonka Center for the Arts and that decision changed the course of my life.
 Over the next 8 years, I perfected my pottery techniques, but I was intrigued by Expressionistic and Abstract art and yearned to learn more about it.
 With encouragement from a fellow potter I finally signed up for an abstract art class in 2014 and uncovered a surprising new passion.

-After a class with abstract art instructor, Ellen Richman I was hooked!
-I stumbled on both my style and technique when I was attempting to stretch the amount of paint I had mixed.
-I took whatever was left on my palette paper, ran a texture tool through it and then applied the paper directly on the canvas.
+Since that moment, I have grown and developed both my style and technique, which was born from my desire to eliminate wasted paint.
+I hated the idea of throwing away mixed paint.
+So, I took what was left on my palette paper, ran a texture tool through it and then applied the paper directly on the canvas.
 I loved the spontaneous shapes, designs, textures and combination of colors.
-Over the years, I have changed some of my paper and canvas techniques and am constantly growing and expanding my style.
-After four years I realize that only recently has my abstract expressionism begun to flow into my pottery glazing.
+Over the years, I have changed my paper and canvas techniques and am constantly expanding my style.

 My abstract expression has now begun to flow into my pottery glazing and my paintings are often becoming reflections of the patterns in the world around me.
 The process of creating my artwork adds fun and brings great joy to my life.